-By 2019, global consumer internet video traffic will account for 80 percent of all internet traffic.
+Global consumer internet video traffic accounts for more than 80 percent of all internet traffic.
 55 percent of people watch videos online every day.
 Using video is a no-brainer at this point— but simply slapping a talking-head video on your website isn’t enough.

 The increasingly high amount of time that your audience spends watching video makes them less likely to accept video that isn’t engaging and entertaining.
 After all, there are so many available options — why waste their time with something that doesn’t interest them?

-How do you create video that will engage your audience and capture their attention?
+How do you create videos that will engage your audience and capture their attention?
 Here are some pro tips to help you make a truly memorable and effective video.

 Tip #1: Elicit Emotion